 This position is somewhat challenging for all involved when a swimmer suddenly disappears, but the Relay Coordinator is not without support, working closely with the Coaches, Age-Group Coordinator and Age-Group Parents.
 Knowledge of swimming is helpful.

 Ribbons/Awards — Works closely with the computer personnel in coordinating the labeling & sorting of swimmers’ awards.
 Some organization and time after the meet are required to ensure awards are properly distributed in swimmers’ folders and delivered to pool where swimmers then “excitedly” check their folders.
 This position does not pass out the on-deck “heat winner” ribbons.
 This job is often in an air-conditioned room and has less direct connection to on-deck happenings.
 You’re allowed a break, however, to watch your swimmer race and least at home the observation deck provides the best “birds-eye” view.
+LEAD works with Coach to order team ribbons and is recipient and holder of meet ribbon stash which is delivered by league.

 Runner — These individuals pick up time sheets from the timers and DQ slips from the judges after each event and make delivery to the computer / scoring volunteers.
 Runners are also tasked with errands (bringing pencils, stopwatches, delivering messages to others) for timers since timers cannot leave the blocks.
 You’ll get a few “laps” in and a complete view of the pool as a runner.